teepluss/laravel-theme/README.md

 ## Theme for Laravel 4

-Theme is a theme management for Laravel version 4, this is easier way to organize your skin and theme, Right now Theme is support PHP, Blade, and Twig.
+Theme is a theme management for Laravel version 4, this is easier way to organize your skin, layout and asset, right now Theme is support PHP, Blade, and Twig.

 ### Installation